MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/commit-an-app-submission.md

 author: mcleanbyron
 ms.assetid: 934F2DBF-2C7E-4B77-997D-17B9B0535D51
 description: Use this method in the Windows Store submission API to commit a new or updated app submission to Windows Dev Center.
-title: Commit an app submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Commit an app submission ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article